Taaitaaiger/jlrs/README.md

 jlrs is a crate that provides access to most of the Julia C API, it can be used to embed Julia in Rust applications and to use functionality from the Julia C API when writing `ccall`able functions in Rust.
-Currently this crate is only tested on Linux and Windows in combination with Julia 1.6 and 1.8 and is not compatible with other versions of Julia.
+Currently this crate is only tested on Linux and Windows in combination with Julia 1.6 and 1.8.
 Using Julia 1.8 is highly recommended.
 The minimum supported Rust version is currently 1.65.

-The documentation assumes you're already familiar with the Julia programming language.
+The documentation assumes you're already familiar with the Julia and Rust programming languages.

 An incomplete list of features that are currently supported by jlrs:

- - Access arbitrary Julia modules and their contents.
+ - Access arbitrary Julia modules and their content.
  - Call Julia functions, including functions that take keyword arguments.
  - Handle exceptions or convert them to an error message, optionally with color.
  - Include and call your own Julia code.